hanochp/MemoryGame/README.md

-# Tic Tac Toe
+# Memory Game

 ## Overview
-This repo if for the software implementation of the classic game of Tic Tac Toe.
-This software will allow two players to play against each other or for one player to play against the computer.
-A description of the game plus the requirements of this implementation are provided below.
+This document describes requirements for the software implementation of the classic memory game.
+The game can only be played by a single player.
+A description of the game and plus the requirements of its implementation are provided bellow.

 ## The Game
-Two players are presented with a 5x4 grid of empty spots.
-The players take turns marking an empty spot with their letter: the first player to move is X and the second player is O. The first player to fill a winning set, defined as a row, column, or diagonal line of three spots, wins.
-If all spots are filled and neither player has a winning set, then the game results in a tie.
+The game is presented by a 5x3 grid of 16 cards; every card has a question mark on one side and a picture on the other side the game will allow a player to turn over a card and try to find its matching card with the same picture - one set at a time.
+With every set found the 2 cards of that set are removed from the board.
+The game counts the Moves taken and the sets found and displays them at the toolbar on top, when the Moves taken and sets found are apart with more than 5 the player is out.

 **The full spec for this software is [Memory-gmae-spec.md](docs/Memory-gmae-spec.md) in the docs folder.**